TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Article and photos by Cherie Thiessen

-Arriving at another of our auberges
+Arriving on a cycle at one of our auberges in the Laurentians, Canada.

-Arriving at another of our auberges.
+Arriving at another of our auberges on a cycle.

-Cycling through sylvan landscapes
+Cycling through wooded landscapes in the Laurentians.

-Cycling through sylvan landscapes.
+Cycling through wooded landscapes.

-Quebec cycle shuttle
+Quebec cycle shuttle.

 The shuttle and bike rental company at Saint-Jérome station.

 We were soon kitted out with gleaming Opus hybrid bikes and panniers and climbed aboard for the 124-mile journey that would take us to the northern terminus at Mont-Laurier.
-At 724’, it’s 400’ higher than Saint-Jérôme.
-As the highest summit on the return was still only an elevation of 1,400’, the whole route promised to be fairly effortless.
-Interspersed with towns, including the winter playground of the rich and famous, Mont Tremblant, it also meant we could dawdle, and dawdle, we intended.
+At 724', it's 400' higher than Saint-Jérôme.
+As the highest summit on the return was still only an elevation of 1,400', the whole route promised to be pretty effortless.
+Interspersed with towns, including the winter playground of the rich and famous Mont Tremblant, it also meant we could dawdle, and dawdle, we intended.
 We had booked the 6-day tour, Le Baladeur.

 The L’Annonciation railway house at Riviere-Rouge.

-We arrived at our final inn, the 120-year old original station house, Hotel de la Gare, at an ideal time for happy hour.
-Soon, sitting on the shaded deck, we were sampling beer dégustations: small glasses of delicious summer beers, with fruit flavors like peach, strawberry, and my favorite, maple syrup, while chatting with cyclists from Ontario.
+We arrived at our final inn, the 120-year old original station house, Auberge de la Gare, at an ideal time for happy hour.
+Soon, sitting on the shaded deck, we were sampling beer dégustations: small glasses of delicious summer beers with fruit flavors like peach, strawberry, and my favorite, maple syrup, while chatting with cyclists from Ontario.
 The 5-bedroom auberge dripped history, and hosts Linda and Yvon were warm and welcoming.

 Our last night at Auberge de la Gare.